Elizabeth Christian, MD

 Why Maine Medical Center: I did an away rotation in my fourth year with Pediatric Genetics at MMC and loved it.
 Everyone was so friendly and I learned so much.
 There is a great sense of community here and everyone is always happy to help out in any way they can.
 I think MMC has the perfect balance between being an academic and community hospital.
 Living in Portland is a great bonus too!

-Favorites: Gelato Fiasco, Wolfe’s Neck State Park, exploring all the nearby places to hike and spend time outdoors
+Favorites: Gelato Fiasco, Wolfe’s Neck State Park, Reid State Park, hiking in the White Mountains, exploring all the nearby places to hike and spend time outdoors

 Hometown: Ambler, PA